Video Technology

 notes:

-The hardware construction of this 1985er keyboard resembles much the Letron, HBATEC, Testron, Fujitone 6A and the like, thus it apparently was an early predecessor of a series of Chinese so-called "no-name" instruments.
+The hardware construction of this 1985er keyboard strongly resembles Letron MC-3, HBATEC, Testron, Fujitone 6A and the like, thus it apparently was an early predecessor of a series of Chinese so-called "no-name" instruments.
 Interesting is in this context that the Rhythmic 2 features as well the demo melody "Blue Danube" (which is the same like with my HBATEC keyboard) as "For Elise" (which is the demo tune of the Testron), although these versions are arranged differently.
 The accompaniments of the instrument's demo melodies various times miss the correct key (thus sound disharmonic) and are slightly out of sync, which sounds quite unprofessional.
 Like early Casio instruments, the Rhythmic 2 has a moulded, cylindrical plastic pot behind the speaker in the case bottom, but unlike good Casios, this one seems to make the sound rather cheap and canny than improving its timbre.
 Nowadays the company Video Technology is better known as VTech, which is a well known manufacturer of educational children computers; VTech otherwise is affiliated with Yeno, which was the manufacturer of the "Der kleine Musikant" toy keyboard.

 When I bought the Rhythmic 2 keyboard, the "fingered chord" and "tempo -" button didn't work due to a broken bridge trace on the panel PCB.

-A stereo(?) variant of the Rhythmic 2 keyboard was the Rhythmic 6 (seen on eBay), which has 2 speakers and an additional chord volume slider, but still the same preset and function button names although it has sliders instead of knobs and smaller buttons.
+A stereo variant of the Rhythmic 2 keyboard was the Rhythmic 6 (aka Saisho - Music Maker MK 500, seen on eBay), which has 2 speakers and an additional chord volume slider, but still the same preset and function button names although it has sliders instead of knobs and smaller buttons.
 Likely both belong to the same hardware class.
-A later fullsize keyboard by Video Technology was the Rhythmic 10.
+A more advanced midsize keyboard by Video Technology was the great Rhythmic 8 (pitchbend wheel, strange drum machine with slide switches, synth that can be layered with main voice) and the later fullsize keyboard Rhythmic 10.

 removal of these screws voids warranty...